anilbayer/OpenCore-EFI-for-MSI-B550M-Pro-VDH-WIFI/README.md

 - 3.5mm Jack microphone (haven't tested)

 ## Important
-- Please fill out PlatformInfo -> Generic -> MLB, SystemSerialNumber and SystemUUID.
+- Please fill out PlatformInfo -> Generic -> MLB, SystemSerialNumber and SystemUUID on config.plist.
 For further info please visit: https://github.com/corpnewt/GenSMBIOS
 - It was hard to make Ethernet work.
 I had to go to info.plist file inside kexy and change "OSBundleRequired" to Root.
 The value should be System-Root by default.
 It did not work with default value.
 So, I changed it to Root.
 Now works perfect.

 ## Credits